Karmak23/licorn/docs/daemon/index.rst

 	WMIThread
 		Implements a limited webserver, serving pure virtual semantic URIs and static files (images, CSS, JS...).
 Implemented as a forked process in the past (doing CLI calls), the WMI has reintegrated the daemon to avoid data duplication and resource waste (forks, sockets, argument and data reparsing...) between the daemon and an external process.

+	CommandListener
+		Dedicated to RPC for inter-process (currently :ref:`CLI` only) and inter-machine communications (via the `Pyro <http://www.xs4all.nl/~irmen/pyro3/>`_ exported objects :term:`SystemController` and :term:`MessageProcessor`). for more technical details, see :ref:`cmdlistener` development documentation.

 General use threads
 -------------------